-D. Certified non-student vacancies shall be replaced by the Senate candidate who received the next highest number of votes in the preceding election from the constituency that elected the Senator unable to serve, provided that the replacement is otherwise eligible to serve on the Senate, as such eligibility is determined by the University Constitution and the election procedures of the constituency whose Senate seat is vacated; and provided that the number of votes received by the candidate is at least 50% of the vote obtained by the Senator being replaced.
-If no such candidate received the specified number of votes, the constituency group will be required to hold an election to fill the vacancy.
+E. Certified faculty Senator vacancies shall be replaced by the Academic Senate candidate who received the next highest number of votes in the preceding election from the constituency that elected the Senator vacating the seat, provided that the replacement is otherwise eligible to serve on the Academic Senate, as such eligibility is determined by the Illinois State University Constitution and the election procedures of the constituency whose Academic Senate seat is vacated; and provided that the number of votes received by the candidate is at least 50% of the vote obtained by the Senator being replaced.
+If no such candidate received the specified number of votes, the constituency group will be required to hold a special election to fill the vacancy.
 The replacement shall serve until the next Academic Senate election, at which time the constituency involved shall elect someone for the remainder of the unexpired term.
+A person who has vacated their Senate seat is not eligible to run for the seat again until the term of the seat has expired.

-E. In the event that the Academic Senate finds the above procedures to be impractical, the Academic Senate may of its own motion request the appropriate college council to fill a faculty vacancy.
+F. In the event that the Academic Senate finds the above procedures to be impractical, the Academic Senate may of its own motion request that the appropriate college council fill a faculty vacancy.

 A student vacancy will be filled by the Student Government Association.
-No more than 50% of the student senators shall be so appointed or a term of no more than nine months shall be filled in this manner.